As far as I know there are only two countries in the world that were founded on the idea of hope.

 And what was the hope?

-The hope of achieving religious freedom, and freedom from the tyranny of centralized government.
+The hope of achieving religious freedom, and freedom from government tyranny.

-The Children of Israel, fleeing Egyptian slavery and religious persecution, settled the land of Israel over 3,000 years ago, thereby fulfilling G-d’s eternal covenant with the Jewish people.
+The Children of Israel, fleeing Egyptian slavery and religious persecution, settled the land of Israel 3,000 years ago, thereby fulfilling G-d’s covenant with the Jewish people.

 The Pilgrims saw themselves as the children of the children of Israel, escaping a British Pharaoh and crossing a liquid desert.